gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 ```
 > **Note**: To set GOOGLE_APPLICATION_CREDENTIAL - refer [here](https://cloud.google.com/docs/authentication/application-default-credentials)

-> **Note**: In Google PubSub only one susbcription name can access one topic, framework appends the topic name and subscription name to form the
+> **Note**: In Google PubSub only one subscription name can access one topic, framework appends the topic name and subscription name to form the
 > unique subscription name on the Google client.

-## Subscibing to Pub/Sub
+## Subscribing to Pub/Sub
-Adding a subscriber is similar to adding a HTTP handler, which makes it easier to develop scalable applications,
+Adding a subscriber is similar to adding an HTTP handler, which makes it easier to develop scalable applications,
 as it decoupled from the Sender/Publisher.
 Users can define a subscriber handler and do the message processing and
 use `app.Subscribe` to inject the handler into the application.